"Grandmother

 A few years

-later she married her Philo Harris Woodworth.
+later she married her Philo Horace Woodworth.
 They attempted to farm

 but it was a failure.
 She had a son who died at a very young age.
 Maria

-had another boy baby who died and she herself came close to dying.
-Georgie,
+then had another boy, Fred, who died, and she herself came close to

-only lived four months before she also died.
-Maria herself struggled
+months before she also died.
+Maria herself struggled with poor health

 The entire